carpentries/amy/docs/users_guide/admin_index.md

 #### Accepting Trainee Applications

 In addition to tracking workshops, AMY also allows us to track applications to instructor training events.
 [The public facing application is here](https://amy.carpentries.org/forms/request_training/).
-Applicants are given a registration code if participating in a member training event.
-Open applicants will not have a registration code.
+All applicants are given a registration code.

 Once an individual submits the form, they receive an email that confirms their application has been received and includes a copy of the individual's responses.
 An admin user can then view the record by going to Requests --> [Training Requests](https://amy.carpentries.org/requests/training_requests/).